untoldengine/UntoldEngine/README.md

 ---

+# Commercial Use, Sponsored Features, and Support

+Untold Engine is open source under MPL-2.0 and can be used in commercial apps.
+Paid commercial options are available for teams that need private engine modifications, sponsored engine features, priority support, or custom terms.

+- **Sponsored open-source features** — fund roadmap-aligned engine work that is released into the public MPL engine.
+- **Commercial license** — keep private modifications to engine internals closed under commercial terms.
+- **Priority support / retainers** — get focused help with engine integration, rendering issues, performance, and production use.

+See [COMMERCIAL.md](COMMERCIAL.md) for commercial licensing details.

+---

 # Trademark

 "Untold Engine" and the Untold Engine logo are trademarks of **Untold Engine Studios**.
 Forks may not use the name in a way that implies official endorsement.
 See [TRADEMARKS.md](TRADEMARKS.md).